 The negotiation is started when you press the start button.
 The tab contents will change to a progress overview panel showing you the results of the negotiation (Figure 10 and Figure 11).
 The results are also stored in a log file.
-These results can be easily analyzed by importing them into Excel (cf. Section ??)
+These results can be easily analyzed by importing them into spreadsheet software such as Excel.